nsgcc/nsCamera/README.md

 ## Install the nsCamera software

-_Dependencies_: numpy, matplotlib, pyserial, setuptools
+_Dependencies_: numpy, matplotlib, pyserial, setuptools, Pillow

 ##### Required packages should be installed automatically by the setup script if not already present.

 1. Open an Anaconda command line window and activate the relevant python environment, e.g, `conda activate nsc39` (or continue in the same window if you just created a python environment)
-1. Open the *dist* folder and install the wheel file, e.g.,
+1. Download the wheel file from the 'Releases' section of the GitHub page and install it:

 	`pip install nsCamera-2.1.1-py2.py3-none-any.whl`

 1. ALTERNATE INSTALL METHOD
-	1. Decompress the install package *nsCamera-X.Y.zip* or *nsCamera-X.Y.tar.gz*
+	1. Download and decompress the install package *nsCamera-X.Y.zip* or *nsCamera-X.Y.tar.gz* from the releases link
-	1. At the command line, go to the nsCamera install directory and enter `python setup.py install` Be sure you are using the correct environment or python installation.
+	1. At the command line, go to the unzipped nsCamera directory and enter `pip install .` (Don't forget the period!)
+   Be sure you are using the correct environment or python installation.

 - If you are attempting an offline install, you may receive an error like